MikeMaximus/gbm/GBM/readme.txt

 Important Notices:

-- v1.2.3 will likely be the last version that supports Windows XP and Windows Vista.
 - v1.2.3 is still in development.
 This file will be updated as changes are made.

 New in 1.2.3